ReInHerit/digital-hub/content/toolapps/2023-03-06-multimedia-chatbot.md

 ![VIOLA multimedia chatbot: Gallery and  Answering questions related to the context of an artwork](https://ucarecdn.com/e2b58a76-85c9-4892-8c51-ec1e044b2bad/ "VIOLA multimedia chatbot: Gallery and  Answering questions related to the context of an artwork")

 > *VIOLA multimedia chatbot: Gallery and  Answering questions related to the context of an artwork*

+ The content used by the chatbot is  provided by curators using a specific **ADMIN interface.**

 ![VIOLA multimedia chatbot: ADMIN Interface for curators](https://ucarecdn.com/57de6711-8598-4307-822c-00bd8fcc4e84/ "VIOLA multimedia chatbot: ADMIN Interface for curators")